WisconsinRobotics/WRoverPlayground/src/debug_training/ROS_Tools.md

 ROS topics and services will be covered in more detail in the next training modules.

-The final method of communication between ROS nodes is the Parameter Service.
+The final method of communication between ROS nodes is the Parameter Server.
 This is essentially a shared dictionary that can be used to store and retrieve variables at runtime.
 It is usually used for configuration since it is not designed for high performance.

 ## ROS Command Line

 ### Starting nodes

+Let's start by running a ROS node.
+You can focus on the commands here rather than what the nodes do/contain.

 Open a terminal window and run `roscore`.
 This starts the ROS master node.